sedanuronderr/Haberci/README.md

 # Haberci
-Projede TypeScript dili,HTML,CSS ve Angular framework'ü kullanılmıştır.
+## TypeScript dili,HTML,CSS ve Angular framework  were used in the project..

 <a>